RaySuhyunLee/snucse_os/README.md

 ```

 ## Lessons Learned
-* Ext2 File System is simpler than what we thought.
-But the project is much harder than our thought.
+* Ext2 File System was simpler than we thought.
+But the project was much harder than we thought.
 * Now, we admire the kernel programmer.
 They seem to be GOD
 * At the end of hardship comes hapiness.
 * At the end of hapiness comes another project.